-When choosing to homeschool there are so many worries.
+When deciding on a homeschool school schedule there are so many worries.
 The main one is how much to teach and how often.
 Mom guilt is real people!
 Your always worried your not doing enough.
 You worry that your going to fail your child by under educating them.
-That somehow something that you’ll do will make your child the dumbest kid on the planet.
+That somehow something you do will make your child the dumbest kid on the planet.
 The list of ridiculous worries goes on and on.

 The truth is that giving your child your time and energy is all that matters.
 So don’t stress.
 I found the easiest way to schedule my school days was to think about the average school system.
 On average, the normal child goes to school 36 weeks.
 If you take out the weekends thats about 180 days.
 They also get aproximately 16 weeks off.

 You might find it easier to focus on teaching 180 days.
 But, you may also find it easier to focus on 16 weeks off.
 Either way, establishing a timeline really makes scheduling your year easy.
 I‘m a scheduler.
 Schedules make me happy.
 Let’s be real, everyones happier when moms happy.

 But not every family wants a schedule.
 There are parents who don’t do any kind of schedule.
 I know of parents who choose to do a four day school week with three days off.
 There are also parents who only do a three day schedule.
 I find that personally the three day schedule is not enough time for me to get everything I want to teach in.

 How I Schedule My Day